slothyace/BCS/README.md

 ## Mods
 [`Mods`](https://github.com/slothyace/BCS/tree/main/Mods) folder is for BMD modded actions made by slothyace.

-Any command requiring modded actions can be downloaded from the main [Bmods repository](https://github.com/RatWasHere/bmods) or if its not found there, can be found [here](https://github.com/slothyace/BCS/tree/main/Mods).
+Any command requiring modded actions can be downloaded from the main [Bmods repository](https://github.com/RatWasHere/bmods).

+If its not found there, can be found [here](https://github.com/slothyace/BCS/tree/main/Mods).